Commuter chaos in Wellington: Freight train derailment near Wellington could affect 20,000 people

-A freight train derailment near Wellington is set to cause delays to thousands of Wellington commuters on Wednesday morning.
+A freight train derailment near Wellington is set to cause delays to thousands of Wellington commuters this morning.

 Train services in and out of Wellington on the Hutt, Kapiti, Melling and Wairarapa lines have been cancelled until further notice.

-Metlink has not been able to source enough replacement buses to transport the approximately 20,000 passengers who travel by train during the weekday peak.
+Metlink has not been able to source enough replacement buses to transport the approximately 20,000 passengers who travel by train during the weekday peak morning period.

+NZTA has warned motorists to expect delays on the state highway in and out of Wellington this morning.

 Work crews have worked overnight to clear the freight train and repair the damage, but that process is expected to take some time.